lumenlearning/pbj-docker/README.md

 ## Step 4: Enjoy!

-Your project files are now located in: `~/Sites/pbj` Your database files are located in: `~/Sites/pbj-db`
+Your project files are now located in: `~/Sites/pbj`
+	- Note: Your WP config will be updated in `wp-config-local.php` and that's where you can check out and tweak and WP settings Your database files are located in: `~/Sites/pbj-db`

 Your Wordpress website is reachable at: [http://localhost:80/](http://localhost:80/) and it will take you through the Wordpress install (if the port is being tricky which sometimes happened to me at `8080` hitting `http://localhost/wp-admin` also does the trick).

-If you need to connect directly to the database, it will be available at localhost:3307.
+If you need to connect directly to the database, it will be available at localhost:3307 (user `pbj` password `pbj`).

 ## Step 5: Configure WP to mirror your Panthen environment
 To mirror the Pantheon environment and get plugins running you have to go through a few steps.